onefoursix/transformer-k8s-ingress-nginx/README.md

 ````

 ### Confirm that Transformer is heartbeating to Control Hub
-You should see the instance of Transformer is heartbeating to Control Hub:
+After a minute or so, you should see the instance of Transformer has registered and is heartbeating to Control Hub:

   <img src="images/transformer-heartbeat.png" width="70%">

-### Confirm that Transformer is available for Authoring
+### Confirm that Transformer is Accessible
 Create a new pipeline and make sure Transformer is accessible for Authoring:

   <img src="images/authoring-transformer.png" width="70%">